Apachu/Apachu/ReadMe.md

 # 💫 About Me:
-📚 Currently an Informatic Engineering student<br>🗃️ Java, C, SQL, some experience with lua also<br>📝 Looking forward to learning more languages such as C++, python...<br>💻 Experience with servers, databases, DNS, Discord servers & bots<br>💼 Currently in diverse projects using java and C<br>
+📚 Currently an Informatic Engineering student<br>🗃️ Java, C, SQL, also some experience with lua and kotlin<br>📝 Looking forward to learning more languages such as C++, python...<br>💻 Experience with servers, databases, DNS, Discord servers & bots<br>💼 Currently in diverse projects using java and C<br>

 ## 🌐 Socials: